storpool/storpool-cloudstack-integration/README.md

 ### Creating volume from snapshot

 We use the fact that the snapshot already exists on PRIMARY, so no data is copied.

-TODO: Currently volumes can be created only from StorPool snapshots that already exist on PRIMARY.
-TODO: Copy snapshots from SECONDARY to StorPool PRIMARY.
-Needed, when there is no corresponding StorPool snapshot.
+We will copy snapshots from SECONDARY to StorPool PRIMARY, when there is no corresponding StorPool snapshot.

 ### Resizing volumes